Zhao Xuri

-Zhao Xuri (赵旭日 (Zhào Xùrì); born 3 December 1985) is a Chinese footballer who currently plays for Sichuan Jiuniu in the China League One division.
+Zhao Xuri (赵旭日 (Zhào Xùrì); born 3 December 1985) is a Chinese professional footballer who last played as a midfielder for China League One club Guangxi Pingguo Haliao.

 Club career

 While Zhao Xuri started his football career with second tier side Dalian Sidelong, he did not make an impact in the squad; however, top tier side Sichuan First City took an interest within the youngster.
 During the 2003 league season, he quickly rose to prominence and immediately established himself as an integral member within the team by playing in 27 league games and scoring two goals in his debut season.
 The following season was to prove significantly more difficult as Zhao was injured through most of the season only making nine appearances.
 He was still highly regarded enough to be transferred to Dalian Shide at the start of the 2005 season where, due to his versatility, he would continue to establish himself as a regular and go on win the top tier title in 2005.
 He then transferred to Shaanxi Renhe at the start of the 2010 season.

 Zhao transferred to Guangzhou Evergrande on 26 December 2011 along with Rong Hao, Li Jianbin and Peng Xinli.
 He made his debut for the club on 25 February 2012 in a 2-1 win against Tianjin Teda in the 2012 Chinese FA Super Cup.
 He scored first goal for the club on 21 July 2012 in a 2-1 win against Henan Jianye.

 On 21 January 2016, Zhao transferred to China League One side Tianjin Quanjian.
 He made his debut for the club on 13 March 2016 in a 3-0 win against Qingdao Huanghai.
 He scored his first goal for the club on 19 March 2016 in a 5-2 win against Zhejiang Yiteng.

 On 13 February 2019, Zhao transferred to fellow Chinese Super League side Dalian Professional.
 After three seasons with the club he would leave on a free transfer to join Sichuan Jiuniu on 1 May 2022.